Xanxi-Amiga/XACP-V1/README.md

 XACP / Xanxi, 2026.

-Special thanks to Antony Mo for external testing and feedback during the XACP development cycle.

-Special thanks to the Amiga and ZZ9000 communities for testing, feedback and technical inspiration.
+Thanks to the MNT ZZ9000 project and to the Amiga and ZZ9000 communities for the hardware platform, testing, feedback and technical discussion.

-## Source availability

-This repository currently publishes the XACP v1.5 documentation baseline, memory-map definitions, SDK headers, application documentation and selected release files.

-Some historical application and firmware sources are still being cleaned up before publication.

-For this reason, the current v1.5.0 package should be considered a **public binary / documentation baseline**, not yet a complete source release of every historical Xanxi ZZ9000 application.

-Source publication will be handled progressively, application by application, as the code is cleaned up and third-party licensing requirements are reviewed.

-Do not assume that every binary mentioned in the documentation has its complete corresponding source code published in this repository yet.
+Third-party software included or used by individual XACP projects remains credited to its respective authors and retains its original license.